laironald/IDEAS-Pub/README.md

 IDEAS RESTful API
 =================

+For visual learners, I've created a [YouTube Tutorial](http://www.youtube.com/watch?v=wiGKk3fY9BI) that runs through the steps below.

 ### Vanilla Installation Guide

-As of this writing.
-I developed my software on Ubuntu 12.10.
-It likely does not matter what version of Ubuntu you use as the software dependencies are quite basic.
-The following steps below have been tested on Ubuntu 12.04, 12.10 and 13.04.
-I have not testing the installation on other flavors of Linux.
+The installation steps have been tested on Ubuntu 12.04, 12.10 and 13.04.
+I have not tested the installation on other flavors of Linux.
+That said, the software dependencies are very basic, so it should be workable on other Linux platforms.

 The following is my "development stack":